Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Collider analyses

 We observe that the matched BBH channel for $\textbf{DM156}_\textbf{w95}$ at the LHC has a significance $\sim 2.65 \sigma$ at leading order at the HL-LHC.
 Using higher-order K-factor of 1.94 for $t\bar{t}$ to match the predicted cross-section at $\sqrt{s}$ 14 TeV~\cite{Czakon:2011xx}, 1.76 for $b\bar{b}Z$~\cite{Alwall:2014hca} and $b\bar{b}\nu\bar{\nu}$ and an approximate K-factor of 1.2 for the processes $Z+j$ and $hZ$ we obtain the total background cross-section of $\sim 100$ fb which reduces the signal significance to 1.95 $\sigma$ for leading order signal cross-section.
 Thus, we observe that while GGF and VBF are popular channels for heavy Higgs searches, BBH also is a competitive channel compared to VBF at HL-LHC as is the case here for $\textbf{DM156}_{w95}$.

-Future hadron colliders such as the proposed FCC-hh to run at $\sqrt{s}=100$ TeV may further enhance the discovery potential of this scenario especially for the heavy benchmarks \textbf{DM400}, $\textbf{DM1000}_\textbf{w95}$ and \textbf{DM1000}.
-We defer the discussion for these benchmarks at FCC-hh (more \textit{challenging scenarios}) to sec~\ref{sec:challenge}.
-We present the signal cross-sections for FCC-hh in Table~\ref{tab:fcc3}.
-One can clearly see the prospects of improvement of the GGF, VBF and BBH signals for the benchmarks at $\textbf{DM55}_\textbf{w95}$, $\textbf{DM156}_\textbf{w95}$ and \textbf{DM70} at FCC-hh at $\sqrt{s}=100$ TeV.
-From Table~\ref{tab:fcc3} we observe an increase in the prodcution cross-sections at FCC-hh by a factor of 100-1000 over LHC and thus favourable channels for heavy Higgs searches at FCC-hh.
+Future hadron colliders such as the proposed FCC-hh/SPPC to run at $\sqrt{s}=100$ TeV may further enhance the discovery potential of this scenario especially for the heavy benchmarks \textbf{DM400}, $\textbf{DM1000}_\textbf{w95}$ and \textbf{DM1000}.
+We defer the discussion for these benchmarks at FCC-hh/SPPC (more \textit{challenging scenarios}) to sec~\ref{sec:challenge}.
+We present the signal cross-sections {for a $\sqrt{s}=100$ TeV collider like FCC-hh/SPPC } in Table~\ref{tab:fcc3}.
+One can clearly see the prospects of improvement of the GGF, VBF and BBH signals for the benchmarks at $\textbf{DM55}_\textbf{w95}$, $\textbf{DM156}_\textbf{w95}$ and \textbf{DM70} at FCC-hh/SPPC at $\sqrt{s}=100$ TeV.
+From Table~\ref{tab:fcc3} we observe an increase in the production cross-sections at FCC-hh/SPPC by a factor of 100-1000 over LHC and thus favorable channels for heavy Higgs searches at FCC-hh/SPPC.

 Besides LHC, our focus will be on future lepton colliders i.e. ILC and muon collider as two possible future options, as we discuss in the following subsections.
 However, these results can be used in the context of other lepton colliders as well, as we will demonstrate shortly.